On the variational nature of the Anzellotti pairing: Introduction

 In Section~\ref{ss:coarea}, we prove a coarea formula for the measure $(\bsmall(x,u),Du)$ and its variation (see Theorems~\ref{p:coarea} and~\ref{p:coareavar}).

 Then, in Section~\ref{repres}, we show that the pairing $(\bsmall(x,u),Du)$ admits a representation of the form

-where $\Cyl{\bsmall_t}{\nu_u}{\cdot}$ plays the role of a precise representative, defined by means of some cylindrical averages (see \eqref{defq} below).
+where $\bsmall_t := \bsmall(t, \cdot)$, the approximate limit $\ut(x)$ of $u$ at $x$ and the normal vector $\nu_u(x)$ are defined in the first part of Section~\ref{s:prelim}, and $\Cyl{\bsmall_t}{\nu_u}{\cdot}$ plays the role of a precise representative, defined by means of some cylindrical averages (see \eqref{defq} below).
 The above formula extends the representation formula for the pairing obtained by Anzellotti in the unpublished paper \cite{Anz2} in the case of a vector field $\bsmall(x)$ independent of $u$.

 In the same spirit, we prove a similar representation formula

 based on the use of the weak normal traces as precise representatives (see Section~\ref{distrtraces} for their definition).
 This formula generalizes the representation obtained in the recent paper \cite{CCDM} for vector fields $\bsmall(x)$ independent of $u$.